lazycustard/Miniature-Solar-Tracker/README.md

 ## 🚀 Future Improvements

 - Add vertical tracking using the top LDR and a second servo
-- Mount the setup on a small solar panel for real-world light following
 - Add data logging or integrate an IoT dashboard (e.g., Blynk or Thingspeak)
 - Display servo angle and sensor values on an LCD screen.

----

-## 🤝 Contribution

-Pull requests, issues, and suggestions are welcome!
-Feel free to **fork** this repository and contribute to make it even better.

 ---